FNUSagarika/Disaster-Relief-Resource-Allocation-System/README.md

 - Build a dashboard to monitor real-time allocation and resource gaps
 - Apply ML for predictive modeling of relief needs based on past events

----

-**Developed as part of a database systems course project focused on real-world humanitarian data modeling and analysis.**